 5) Keywords Are Important

-If shopping and dating have gone digital, it comes as no surprise that job selection has also begun relying on codes and algorithms.
+If shopping and dating have gone digital, it is no surprise that job selection has also begun relying on codes and algorithms.

-Specific companies have online recruitment tools in place to filter out job applications based on keywords that define what they are looking for.
+Specific companies have online recruitment tools, or ATS systems, to filter out job applications based on keywords defining their search.

 ZipRecruiter is an online job distribution and job board service.
 The web-based platform released top buzzwords in five-star resumes ranked by potential employers.

-On the other hand, resumes which gave impressions of inexperience and focused on individuality rather than teamwork were negatively rated.
+On the other hand, resumes that gave impressions of inexperience and focused on individuality rather than teamwork were negatively rated.

 Words like “first,” “need,” “hard,” and “myself” in resumes made it 79% less likely to achieve five-star ratings.